Reproducing the Acoustic Velocity Vectors in a Spherical Listening Region: Abstract

 \section{Abstract}

-This paper proposes a sound field reproduction algorithm based on matching the velocity vectors in a spherical listening region.
-Using the concept of sound field translation, the spherical harmonic coefficients of the velocity vectors in a spherical region are derived from the desired pressure distribution.
-The desired pressure distribution can either correspond to sources such as plane waves and point sources, or be obtained from measurements using a spherical microphone array.
-Unlike previous work in which the velocity vectors are only controlled on the boundary of the listening region or at discrete sweet spots, this work directly manipulates the velocity vectors in the whole listening region, which is expected to improve the perception of the desired sound field at low frequencies.
+Acoustic velocity vectors (AVVs) are related to the human's perception of sound at low frequencies and are widely used in Ambisonics.
+This paper proposes a spatial sound field reproduction algorithm called velocity matching, which reproduces the AVVs in the spherical listening region by matching the AVVs' spherical harmonic coefficients.
+Using the sound field translation formula, the spherical harmonic coefficients of the AVVs are derived from the spherical harmonic coefficients of the pressure, which can be measured by a higher-order microphone array.
+Unlike algorithms that only control the AVVs at discrete sweet spots, the proposed velocity matching algorithm manipulates the AVVs in the whole spherical listening region and allows the listener to move beyond the sweet spots.
+Simulations show the proposed velocity matching algorithm accurately reproduces the AVVs in the spherical listening region and requires fewer number of loudspeakers than pressure matching algorithm.